 Learn About Using a Traditional Custodial Account to Save for College

-This is not an education-only savings account and your kids may use the money you invest however they like.
-Another option is to utilize an UGMA or UTMA account.
+A custodial account is not an education-only savings account, and your kids may use the money you invest however they like.
+Another option is to utilize a UGMA or UTMA account.

 The Potential Disadvantages